mmuratarat/mmuratarat.github.io/_posts/2019-01-07-logistic-regression-in-Tensorflow.md

 &= - \dfrac{1}{m} \sum_{i=1}^{m} y^{(i)} \log(h_\theta(\mathbf{x}^{(i)})) + (1 - y^{(i)}) \log(1-h_\theta(\mathbf{x}^{(i)}))
 \end{align}
 $$

+As you can see, maximizing the (log) likelihood is equivalent to minimizing the binary cross entropy.

 Now we can also understand why the cost for single data point comes as follows...
 The cost for a single data point is $- \log ( P( \mathbf{x}^{(i)} \mid y^{(i)} )) $, which can be written as: